Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond: Proofs for Section

 In this section, we analyze the \Vovkalg\ algorithm for finite model classes.
-For the sake of both generality and simplicity, we state our results in the following general setup of online model estimation. ~\cref{lemma:tempered-aggregation} (restated in~\cref{corollary:restate-lemma-tempered-aggregation}) then follows as a direct corollary.
+For the sake of both generality and simplicity, we state our results in the following general setup of online model estimation.